bwRavencl/ControllerBuddy-Install-Script/README.md

 ## 📖 Description

 This script streamlines installing and updating [ControllerBuddy](https://controllerbuddy.org) and the official [ControllerBuddy-Profiles](https://github.com/bwRavencl/ControllerBuddy-Profiles) on Windows x86-64 and Linux (x86-64 and aarch64) systems.

-It performs the following tasks:
+The script performs the following tasks:

 - Checks for the latest version of `InstallControllerBuddy.sh` and updates itself when necessary
 - Ensures you have the correct version of [vJoy](https://github.com/jshafer817/vJoy) installed (*only on Windows*)